danielaparker/jsoncons/doc/ref/jsonpath/jsonpath_expression/evaluate.md

 (2) Evaluates the root value against the compiled JSONPath expression and calls a provided callback repeatedly with the results.

+Note: This function is kept for backwards compatability.
+New code should use the [select](select.md) function.

 #### Parameters

 <table>